 The member routine empty() returns false if there are tasks blocked on the queue and true otherwise.
 The routines wait and signal are used to block a thread on and unblock a thread from the queue of a condition, respectively.
 The wait routine atomically blocks the calling task and releases the argument owner-lock; in addition, the wait routine re-acquires its argument owner-lock before returning.
 The timedwait routine is the same as wait unless the task's waiting-time exceeds the specified time duration; if the time duration expires, the waiting task is unblocked and a value of false is returned, otherwise a value of true is returned.
-(The type uDuration is defined in Section 7.2, p.
-107.)
+(The type uDuration is defined in Section 8.2, p.
+113.)
 The signal routine checks if there is a waiting task, and if so, unblocks a waiting task from the queue of the condition lock; waiting tasks are released in FIFO order.
-The signal routine has no locking so mutual exclusion for its operation must be provided, usually by an owner lock.
+The signal routine can be safely called without acquiring any owner lock associated with tasks waiting on the condition.
 The broadcast routine is the same as the signal routine, except all waiting tasks are unblocked.